severygb/portfolio-severyn-gabe/README.md

 rhetoric, which is essentially the process of tailoring graphic decisions to your audience with the goals of clarity and truthfulness.

+All of the work done here is using R, a programming language for data manipulation and visualization.
+At the beginning of this class I di not know what R was, and at the end I am proficient in using it and have created all the displays below.

 Gabe Severyn - June 2020

 ## Displays and critiques